 For international students, a TOEFL score of 575 or higher (paper-based) or TOEFL IBT of at least 90 or higher is required for international students who do not apply for a teaching assistantship.
 International students applying for a teaching assistantship must have a paper-based TOEFL score of at least 600 or higher or a TOEFL IBT of at least 100.

-Provisional status will be changed to regular status when all the contingencies have been satisfied.
-To change status, the student must complete a Graduate Student Change of Status form.Students on provisional status are not eligible for tuition scholarships or graduate teaching assistantships
+Provisional status will be changed to regular status when all the admission contingencies have been satisfied.

-Students on provisional status are not eligible for tuition scholarships or graduate teaching assistantships.
+Students on provisional status are not eligible for tuition scholarships or graduate teaching assistantships

+Admission to the MSHN program is limited, and not all qualified applicants will be admitted.

 APPLICATION DEADLINES

-The general university deadline for application submission is December 1 for spring admission, July 1 for fall admission.
-Early submission of application is recommended especially if you would like to be considered for a teaching or research assistantship.
+Applications for Fall admission to the MSHN Program are reviewed on a rolling basis between January 15 and March 15.
+Early submission of application is recommended for those interested in a funded teaching or research assistantship.

 MSHN: THESIS OPTION

-PROGRAM REQUIREMENTS
+PROGRAM REQUIREMENTS: THESIS OPTION

-Program requirements for
+Program requirements for Thesis Option

-Minimum total credits – 31: Credits
+Minimum total credits – 32: Credits